-It is observed that 26 sequences are classified as “High” while 19 are “Low”.
+It is observed that 26 sequences are classified as "High" while 19 are "Low".
 In order to keep sequences that are relevant for a codec characterization, the low-dynamic sequences are removed.
-Then, the next step consists in removing sequences having some similarities, using SI-TI information computed in Section C.3.1.2.2.
+Then, the next step consists in removing sequences having some similarities, using SI-TI information computed in clause C.3.1.2.3.
 The sequences are represented below in the SI-TI plane with a k-means clustering to help the decision.